+David Folino has served as a director since 2018.
+His current term would have expired in 2024.
 Dave and his wife Sue own and operate Hillsboro Sugarworks in Starksboro, Vermont.
 Dave grew up in Essex Junction, graduated from UVM and later earned his MBA from Rensselaer Polytechnic Institute, (RPI).
 As a kid he worked on dairy farms in Chittenden County.
 In 1979, after graduating from UVM, he started a small sugaring operation.
 Like a lot of sugar makers, his hobby kept growing and eventually turned into a small business.
 In the meantime, he spent the next 20 years in the publishing industry, working as a marketing director, general manager and coowner.
-In 2003 they had an opportunity to buy an adjoining property to expand their maple sideline into a fulltime business.
+In 2003, Mr. Folino had an opportunity to buy an adjoining property to expand their maple sideline into a fulltime business.
 A decision was made to sell the publishing business, and they made the leap into being full time farmers.
-With the help of his wife Sue, they grew marketing along with production.
 They currently tap about 15,500 trees.
 They market throughout central Vermont, and worldwide through their website.
 Dave volunteers as a Director for the Vermont Maple Sugarmaker's Association and serves on a committee with the Northeast Organic Farmers Association.
 Dave also teaches classes to other sugarmakers on maple economics and management.
 They have a thirty-five-year long relationship with Farm Credit.